Global rates of convergence for nonconvex optimization on manifolds: Introduction

-As~\eqref{eq:P} is typically nonconvex, one does not expect general purpose, efficient algorithms to converge to global optima of~\eqref{eq:P} in general.
-Indeed, the class of problems~\eqref{eq:P} includes known NP-hard problems.
-In fact, even computing \emph{local} optima is NP-hard in general~\citep[\S5]{vavasis1991nonlinear}.
 Nevertheless, one may still hope to compute points of $\calM$ which satisfy first- and second-order necessary optimality conditions.
-These take up the same form as in unconstrained nonlinear optimization, with \emph{Riemannian} notions of gradient and Hessian.
-For $\calM$ defined by equality constraints, these conditions are equivalent to first- and second-order KKT conditions, but are simpler to manipulate because the Lagrangian multipliers are automatically determined.
+These conditions take up the same form as in unconstrained nonlinear optimization, with \emph{Riemannian} notions of gradient and Hessian.
+For $\calM$ defined by equality constraints, these conditions are equivalent to first- and second-order Karush--Kuhn--Tucker (KKT) conditions, but are simpler to manipulate because the Lagrangian multipliers are automatically determined.

 The proposition below states these necessary optimality conditions.
 Recall that to each point $x$ of $\calM$ corresponds a tangent space (a linearization) $\T_x\calM$.
 The Riemannian gradient $\grad f(x)$ is the unique tangent vector at $x$ such that $\D f(x)[\eta] = \inner{\eta}{\grad f(x)}$ for all tangent vectors $\eta$, where $\inner{\cdot}{\cdot}$ is the Riemannian metric on $\T_x\calM$, and $\D f(x)[\eta]$ is the directional derivative of $f$ at $x$ along $\eta$.
-The Riemannian Hessian $\Hess f(x)$ is a symmetric operator on $\T_x\calM$, corresponding to the derivative of the gradient vector field with respect to the Levi--Civita connection---see Appendix~\ref{apdx:manifolds}. \begin{proposition}[Necessary optimality conditions] Let $x\in\calM$ be a local optimum for~\eqref{eq:P}.
-If~$f$ is differentiable at $x$, then $\grad f(x) = 0$.
-If $f$ is twice differentiable at $x$, then $\Hess f(x) \succeq 0$ (positive semidefinite). \end{proposition} \begin{proof} See~\cite[Rem.~4.2 and Cor.~4.2]{yang2012optimality}.
-There is no need to require differentiability or even continuity \emph{around} $x$. \end{proof} A point $x\in\calM$ which satisfies $\grad f(x) = 0$ is a \emph{(first-order) critical point} (also called a stationary point).
-If $x$ furthermore satisfies $\Hess f(x) \succeq 0$, it is a \emph{second-order critical point}.
+The Riemannian Hessian $\Hess f(x)$ is a symmetric operator on $\T_x\calM$, corresponding to the derivative of the gradient vector field with respect to the Levi--Civita connection---see~\citep[\S5]{AMS08}.
+These objects are easily computed in applications.
+A summary of relevant concepts about manifolds can be found in Appendix~\ref{apdx:manifolds}.